 NEW BRITAIN - The New Britain Network Group offers area businesses the chance to trade leads and a whole lot more.

-The group which meets on the second and fourth Tuesday of the month is made up of nearly three dozen distinct and different businesses which provide members with leads on everything from residents or other companies which may be interested in purchasing goods or services to those that can provide tips or ways to help a company expand.
+The group, which meets on the second and fourth Friday of the month, is made up of nearly three dozen different businesses which provide members with leads on everything from residents or other companies that may be interested in purchasing goods or services to those that can provide tips or ways to help a company expand.

-“It’s a chance to build relationships,” said long-time member Paul D’Addabbo, a co-owner of Insurance Associates. “‘The giver gets given’ is our motto.
+“It’s a chance to build relationships,” longtime member Paul D’Addabbo, a co-owner of Insurance Associates, said. “‘The giver gets given’ is our motto.
 We provide each other with leads and have the opportunity to meet nice people.
-Once you develop trust, people will refer others to you and if you attend on a regular basis, you’ll get to know people who will give you leads and you’ll give them leads.”
+Once you develop trust, people will refer others to you, and if you attend on a regular basis, you’ll get to know people who will give you leads and you’ll give them leads.”

-The group was the brainchild of Certified Public Accountant Frank Marrocco and Cal London, formerly with Liberty Travel, who were discussing ideas on how to make their businesses grow in 1993.
+The group was the brainchild of Certified Public Accountant Frank Marrocco and Kal London, formerly with Liberty Travel, who were discussing ideas on how to make their businesses grow in 1993.

-Their members include several privately run businesses such as the Southington-based Maximum Sound & Security, The Automotive Connection in New Britain, Ameriprise Financial in Portland, JC Special T, Polumbo’s Jewelers, Sir Speedy printing and marketing, and Jack of All Trades remodeling.
+Their members include several privately run businesses such as, Ameriprise Financial in Portland, Polumbo’s Jewelers, Sir Speedy printing and marketing, Farrell Funeral Home and Jack of All Trades remodeling.

-“They are very helpful and a very friendly group,” said Crowley who joined when he moved his business to New Britain several years ago.
+“They are very helpful and a very friendly group,” Crowley, who joined when he moved his business to New Britain several years ago, said.
 “They truly want to help.
 It’s like having an unpaid sales force.”

 The group also hosts an annual open house which allows members to bring other business people who may be interested in joining.